PyQt

 To automatically generate these bindings, Phil Thompson developed the tool SIP, which is also used in other projects.

 History

 PyQt was first released by Riverbank Computing in 1998.

 In August 2009, Nokia sought for the Python binding to be available under the LGPL license.
 At the time, Nokia owned Qt Software, the developer of QT.
-After failing to reach an agreement with Riverbank Computing, Nokia released their own binding, PySide, providing similar functionality.
+After failing to reach an agreement with Riverbank Computing, Nokia released its binding, PySide, providing similar functionality.

 Main components

 PyQt4 contains the following Python modules.